 - 8.4 In addition to a completed application form, international prospective students will be required to submit the following documentation: - a.
 All relevant academic transcripts and certificates from previous studies (original copies and certified English translations where appropriate); - b.
 English language test results (if appropriate); - c.
 A reference/letter of recommendation (where a reference is required it is the responsibility of the prospective student to ensure this is sent to the University); - d.
 Personal statement or supporting information; - e.
-A copy of their current passport and any in date immigration documents (or past immigration documents showing previous UK study);

-f.
-International prospective students will be required to pay an advanced payment of £3000 or the full fee (if less than £3000) unless they provide an official sponsorship letter for the course fees.
+A copy of their current passport and any in date immigration documents (or past immigration documents showing previous UK study); - f.
+Prospective students who are identified as International for fee purposes will be required to pay an advanced payment of £6000 or the full fee (if less than £6000) unless they provide an official sponsorship letter for the course fees.

-Assessment of international applications
+Assessment of International Applications